m3g/ComplexMixtures.jl/docs/src/installation.md

 # Installation

+## Install Julia

 First you need to install the Julia language in your platform, from:
 [http://julialang.org](http://julialang.org).
 Julia version 1.6 or greater is required.
+Using the [juliaup](https://github.com/JuliaLang/juliaup) tool is also a highly recommended way of installing and keeping Julia up to date.

 !!! tip
      New to Julia?
 Julia is a modern high-level yet performant programming language.
 Some tips